iwahbe/jsonian/README.md

 point to the first `{` on the second line.
 Calling it a final time would move the point to the opening `[`.

-By default, this function is bound to `C-x C-e`.
+By default, this function is bound to `C-c C-e`.

 #### jsonian-find